ZKON-Network/Incentivised-Testnet-Program/README.md

 # Incentivised Testnet Program

-We are inviting **zkApps and developers** to integrate with our ZKON oracle and participate in our Incentivised Testnet Program.
+We are inviting **zkApps and developers** to integrate with our zkTLS oracle and participate in our Incentivised Testnet Program.
 Below are the key details:

 ## Program Details: